Learn What the Role of Music Agent Is

 Pay Rate for a Music Agent

-Music agents earn a percentage of the proceeds from a tour.
-The amount is limited to the actual payments for performances and does not include money earned from merchandise sales.
+Music agents typically earn a percentage of the proceeds from a tour or performance.
+The amount is limited to the actual payments for performances and does not usually include money earned from merchandise sales sold at shows, such as T-shirts or CDs.
 The most common arrangement gives the agent 10-15% of the money paid to a band for a gig, though 18% or even 20% is not unheard of.
 Thus, it's obviously in the agent's best interest to secure the most money possible for a band from a promoter - the more money the band makes, the more money the agent makes.

 What a Good Agent Can Do for a Band